top of page

 Stop weighing yourself daily.
 Or if you do, stop reacting to individual readings.

-Here are the metrics that tell you whether your retatrutide results are real:
+Here are the metrics that tell you whether your Retatrutide results are real:

 Waist circumference.
 Measure once per week, same time, same conditions (morning, before eating).
 A downward trend of 0.25–0.5 inches every two weeks means the protocol is working.
 This is the most reliable single metric for men and women over 40.